-The Biological Psychiatry Laboratory was founded in 1984.
-Scientists in the Biological Psychiatry Laboratory study the causes, features, and treatments of mood disorders, eating disorders, psychotic disorders, personality disorders, and substance abuse.
+Scientists in the Biological Psychiatry Laboratory, which was founded in 1984, study the causes, features, and treatments of mood disorders, eating disorders, psychotic disorders, personality disorders, and substance abuse.
 Our research reflects and reinforces the advancing scientific understanding of mental disorders and their biological basis.

-Our researchers developed and explored the theory that a shared physiological abnormality contributes to a range of disorders running in families.
-These conditions include mood disorders, anxiety disorders, eating disorders, and fibromyalgia.
-We label them collectively “Affective Spectrum Disorder”.
+Additionally, our researchers developed and explored the theory that a shared physiological abnormality contributes to a range of disorders running in families.
+Collectively labeled “affective spectrum disorder”, these conditions include mood disorders, anxiety disorders, eating disorders, and fibromyalgia.